szetumer/cloud_levelup_pkg/level4_databricks/README.md

 #### More about workbooks

-- (+1 Point :`databricks workspace list <Workspace Path>`) Add your workspace path to your `databricks_config.json` file and create a workbook within that workspace.
+- __(+1 Point :`databricks workspace list <Workspace Path>`)__ Add your workspace path to your `databricks_config.json` file in the Cloud Levelup project and create a workbook within that workspace via your webportal.
 Use the Azure databricks webportal to find the path of your workspace.
 Another test should pass.
 Note: this test uses the databricks cli whereas the first test of your ability to create databricks workspaces used the databricks extension of the azure cli.

 - Explore that cli command: what happens if you put the work-__book__ path into the cli command instead of the work-__space__ path?
 Does that say something about how workbooks are referenced internally?